Since the start of the pandemic, CDPH has led with science and data to better understand COVID-19.

-In addition, CDPH continues to recommend up to two visitors or support persons not necessarily from the same household at the same time, provided physical distancing can be accomplished, for specific patient groups to ensure support for their mental health and well-being:
+In addition, CDPH recommends hospitals allow at least two visitors or support persons not necessarily from the same household at the same time for specific patient groups to ensure support for their mental health and well-being:

 - Pediatric Patients